Harold Finch: Trade unionism

 About 1916, Finch felt that he was being discriminated against by his employer because of his trade union activities.
 Also he wanted to serve in the wider Trade Union Movement.
 Consequently, he attended an interview for the vacancy of a clerk in the offices in Blackwood, Monmouthshire of the Tredegar Valley Miners' District of the South Wales Miners Federation.
 Finch was successful in his interview.
 Consequently he moved to Blackwood, where he lodged with Charles Edwards, the Assistant Agent, and his wife.
 Later Finch moved with them to Risca, outside Newport, where, after his marriage to his fiancé Gladys in 1922, he set up home.

 Evening classes were held in the Blackwood offices, which Finch attended and for which he undertook secretarial duties.
 The lecturer at the classes was Sidney Jones, checkweigher at Llanover Colliery who had studied at the Central Labour College.
 While Finch was attending the classes he met Aneurin Bevan, who was then working in Ty Trist Colliery, Tredegar, who he described as 'the star of the class.'
+Finch later observed that Bevan 'was for some years a member of the committee [of the Tredegar Medical Aid Society] and his views would often run counter to those of some other members.'
+Finch commented: 'In all this Walter Conway kept an "even keel."'

 In 1933 Finch was appointed the assistant compensation secretary and in 1935 he was appointed compensation secretary for the 'Fed' and became an advisor to the National Union of Mineworkers, the NUM, in London.
 By 1944 Finch had become a member of the 'Government Pneumoconiosis Advisory Committee' and had published several pamphlets on workmen's compensation, including that which was available as a consequence of the Temporary Increases Act, 1943.
 In 1944 he had published his 'Guide to Workmen's Compensation Act 1925-43'.
 Finch later extrapolated the considerable expertise that he had acquired about the epidemiology of what was eventually called 'pneumoconiosis' to the pulmonary disease from which the coal trimmers who loaded coal onto the boats in Cardiff, Penarth and Barry docks suffered.
 He had first-hand experience of the disease because both his father-in-law and his brother-in-law were coal trimmers who died from it.

 Around 1946, the NUM appointed Finch to advise Labour Members of Parliament when the bill about the impending National Insurance Scheme was in the committee stage in the House of Commons.